 - Build tech and business skills for your resume

-- Assign tutorials for project or course work
+- Assign specific tutorials or a playlist for project or course work

 - Provide tutorials in class